 Disclaimer: This handbook is not a contract or a guarantee.
 While our curriculum is generally stable over time, whether a particular course is offered, and if so in what semester and time slots, is subject to many variables.
 Additionally, this handbook is to not conflict with UNH policies and in the event of inadvertent conflict, all UNH policies take precedence over items listed in this handbook.

 Contact Information

-BMS:MLS Program Office:225 Kendall Hall(603) 862-1376BMS:MLS Program Laboratory:190 Spaulding Life Science (SLS)(603) 862-1176BMS:MLS Website:https://colsa.unh.edu/molecular-cellular-biomedical-science-major-medical-laboratory-science-optionsciences/program/bs/biomedical-science-option
+BMS:MLS Program Office: 225 Kendall Hall (603) 862-1376 BMS:MLS Program Laboratory: 190 Spaulding Life Science (SLS) (603) 862-1176 sciences/program/bs/biomedical-science-major-medical-laboratory-science-option